somefoo/pine64-pinephone-emmc-vccq-hardware-mod/README.md

-**Files used in this repository are based on the ones from the PostmarketOS project, originally created by Federico Amedeo Izzo.**
+**Files used in this repository are based on the ones from the PostmarketOS project, originally created by Federico Amedeo Izzo.
+Here is a link to his great blog post: [Link](https://izzo.pro/pinephone-vccq-mod/)**

 # pine64-pinephone-emmc-vccq-hardware-mod